In spite of ImmunityBio Inc.'s (NASDAQ:IBRX) recent upswing, most analysts remain bearish. - The Dwinnex

-As of close of business last night, ImmunityBio Inc.’s stock clocked out at $4.74, down -0.84% from its previous closing price of $4.78.
-In other words, the price has decreased by -$0.0400 from its previous closing price.
-On the day, 1847563 shares were traded.
-IBRX stock price reached its highest trading level at $4.7550 during the session, while it also had its lowest trading level at $4.4550.
+As of close of business last night, ImmunityBio Inc.’s stock clocked out at $4.61, up 1.99% from its previous closing price of $4.52.
+In other words, the price has increased by $+0.0900 from its previous closing price.
+On the day, 1097892 shares were traded.
+IBRX stock price reached its highest trading level at $4.6400 during the session, while it also had its lowest trading level at $4.4750.

 5 Undervalued Stocks For 2023